How Much Does An LLC Cost In Alabama? A Detailed 2026 Breakdown

 Overview

-It typically costs between $225 and $236 to cover the name reservation and Certificate of Formation filing fees.
-Additional expenses may apply to keep your LLC fully operational, including the Initial Business Privilege Tax Report, Annual State Taxes, and Registered Agent Fee.
+Typically, you’ll need between $225 and $236 to get things up and running.
+This covers your name reservation fee and the cost required to file your Certificate of Formation.
+You’ll also likely incur additional expenses to keep fully operational, which include filing your Initial Business Privilege Tax Report, paying the Annual State Taxes, and your Registered Agent Fee.

 This guide on “How much does an LLC cost in Alabama?” breaks down every cost associated with forming and maintaining an Alabama LLC, so you know exactly what to expect.
 Below, you will find a table summarizing the main expenses involved.